- Why We Started this Project

 From the Aramaic text, it is usually translated as wake up!
 However, this is the Greek word for resurrected (stand again).
 So because Bibles that are based on the Aramaic and Hebrew texts don’t usually say resurrected or resurrection, the vital connection to Jesus’ promises for life after death and to the time when the events mentioned in Daniel's prophecy will really happen, have gone unnoticed or have been misunderstood by most religions.

 And notice one last combination of words that occurs at Daniel 12:1, 2 (as well as in dozens of other places in the Hebrew text).
 They are ζωην αιωνιον (zoen aionion, or life age-long).

-It is interesting that though most Bibles translate these words as everlasting life, the Bible quoted above correctly translates them as indefinitely lasting life (since aionos refers to a temporary period… it what we get the English word eon from).
+It is interesting that though most Bibles translate these words as everlasting life, the Bible quoted above correctly translates them as indefinitely lasting life (since aionos refers to a temporary period… from which we get the English word eon).
 Yet when that Bible finds the very same words in the Christian Era Scriptures, it goes back and translates them as everlasting life.
-So while those Bible translators recognized that the Aramaic (and Hebrew) words were not necessarily speaking of infinity; they failed to recognize that the same words in Greek were also speaking of something that possibly has an end… and this has led to more doctrinal misunderstandings (for more information, see the linked Note in John, Age, Eternal, Perpetual, Everlasting, Immortal, or Forever?).
+So while those Bible translators recognized that the Aramaic (and Hebrew) words were not necessarily speaking of infinity; they failed to recognize that the same words in Greek were also speaking of something that possibly has an end… and this has led to more doctrinal misunderstandings (for more information, see the translator note on forever).

-As you can see, using the Greek Septuagint as a reference (where proper translating techniques have been employed) may alter the meanings of religious teachings and dogma.
+As you can see, correct and honest translation from the Greek Septuagint may affect many religious teachings and dogmas.
 And we haven’t covered the fact that the Greek text of Daniel 12:1, 2 seems to imply three outcomes, not two, as translations from the Aramaic text suggest.